e-myer/steam-deck-configurator/README.md

 ```

 For the Proton GE task to work, the Proton GE TAR needs to be downloaded placed in the steam-deck-configurator folder.
-For the Bauh task to work, the Bauh AppImage needs to be downloaded and placed in a folder called "applications" in steam-deck-configurator folder.
+For the Bauh task to work, the Bauh AppImage needs to be downloaded and placed in a folder called "applications" in the steam-deck-configurator folder.

 ## Run instructions
 Go into the steam-deck-configurator directory and run `./configure_deck.sh` in a terminal.